 The First QER Report: Energy Transmission, Storage and Distribution

 The QER will provide a multiyear roadmap that outlines Federal energy policy objectives, legislative proposals to Congress, Executive actions, an agenda for RD&D programs and funding, and financing and incentive programs.
 The first installment of the QER will focus on transmission, storage and distribution infrastructure (TS&D), the network that links energy supplies to intermediate and end users.
 The enormous investments in TS&D infrastructure influence supply and end use patterns, policies, investments and practices over the course of decades.
 Once built, the TS&D infrastructure is relatively inflexible and therefore becomes to some extent deterministic of supply and end uses.
 For all energy infrastructure, the QER analyses will consider the impacts of transformations in energy supply, markets, and patterns of end use; issues of aging and capacity; impacts of climate change; cyber and physical threats; and vulnerabilities related to growing interdependencies of energy systems with water, telecommunications, transportation, and emergency response systems.
 For more information, download a copy of the slideshow Quadrennial Energy Review: Scope, Goals, Vision, Approach, Outreach

 Achieving the goals of the QER will require active engagement of external stakeholders, from state and local governments, tribes, large and small businesses, to universities, national laboratories, nongovernmental and labor organizations, and other interested parties.
-DOE will host stakeholder engagement meetings across the country to gather public input for the QER.
-Expert panelists will speak on specific energy infrastructure issues.
-Each session will allow time for remarks from the public.
+DOE hosted thirteen stakeholder engagement meetings across the country to gather public input for the QER.
+Expert panelists spoke on specific energy infrastructure issues andach session allowed time for remarks from the public.
 A transcript of each meeting and public comments will be posted on this website.
-Interested parties may also submit comments through this website by sending an email to firstname.lastname@example.org.
+The final date to submit public comments on the first installment of the Quadrennial Energy Review was October 10, 2014.